-The Department for Communities and Local Government tells us it doesn't believe renting out a parking space is a change of use that needs planning permission, and has published guidance to make this clearer on Gov.uk.
+The Ministry of Housing, Communities and Local Government tells us it doesn't believe renting out a parking space is a change of use that needs planning permission, and has published guidance to make this clearer on Gov.uk.

 It says that if the council asks for a planning application fee, you should challenge it, and refer the council to the Government planning guidance.

 If a council still starts a planning enforcement notice, you've a right of appeal – and planning inspectors that deal with these are expected to follow Government guidance.
 For how to appeal, check on your local council's website at Gov.uk.

 As this applies to England, it's worth noting that elsewhere it's still a grey area, so some local councils may ask you to apply for planning permission to continue doing it.
 Back in 2013, the Government said it would clamp down on councils' 'backdoor parking taxes' MSE News story.

 It's important to have a written contract, for instance, to specify you're not responsible for vehicles or items left inside them whilst in your space.
 As mentioned above, many of the sites will provide contracts for you.

 This is generally the case (there are exceptions though).
 Just because it's your parking space, don't underestimate what's happening here.
 You are agreeing to give a stranger access to your drive, so after that point, they can come and go as they please.